scraly/blog/README.md

 Welcome to my new tech blog ;-).

-This blog is based on hugo.
+This blog is based on hugo and use [hemingway](https://themes.gohugo.io/hemingway/) theme.

 ## Add new post message